-A Hungarian TV camerawoman was fired Tuesday after footage appeared to show her kicking migrants, including children, as they ran away from a police line during disturbances at Roszke.
+A Hungarian TV camerawoman was fired Tuesday after footage appeared to show her kicking and tripping up migrants, including children, as they ran away from a police line during disturbances at Roszke.

-Juncker had on Monday urged EU interior ministers to back his new plan for the relocation of 120,000 refugees in Hungary, Greece, and Italy, and a plan first floated in May to relocate 40,000 others in Italy and Greece.
+Juncker urged EU interior ministers — who are meeting next Monday — to back his new plan for the relocation of 120,000 refugees from Hungary, Greece, and Italy, and a plan first floated in May to relocate 40,000 others in Italy and Greece.

 “It is 160,000 that Europe has to take into their arms, this has to be done in a compulsory way,” said Juncker.